This guide will teach you the basic functions that you have under the 'Manager' access level in Deputy.

-The left side will display a list of your employees, as well as some information about them, including the number of hours they are working and their cost (if they are paid via rate and not salary).
+The left side will display a list of your team members, as well as some information about them, including the number of hours they are working and their cost (if they are paid via rate and not salary).

-The bottom includes a quick button to ‘Add New Employee’, information about published and unpublished shifts, and the ‘Help Bubble’, where you can access the Deputy Live Chat.
+The bottom includes a quick button to ‘Add New Team Member’, information about published and unpublished shifts, and the ‘Help Bubble’, where you can access the Deputy Live Chat.

 When your staff start/end shifts, Deputy will automatically generate timesheets.
 Once generated they must be approved, either manually or automatically, for your staff to be paid.

-To approve a timesheet, please click one of your employees on the list to the left.
-The page will then display a list of unapproved timesheets for each of the employee's shifts.
+To approve a timesheet, please click one of your team members on the list to the left.
+The page will then display a list of unapproved timesheets for each of the team member's shifts.
 You can edit the beginning, end and break, as well as make a journal entry for the shift.
 You may also import the details directly from the roster, overriding the shift, by clicking "Import Rostered Details".
 After you are finished with the timesheet, please click "Approve", below the fields.
-Please be aware that your employees may also edit their timesheets, pending your approval.
+Please be aware that your team members may also edit their timesheets, pending your approval.

 From the Timesheet drop-down menu in the Navigation bar, you will also see the option to "Export Timesheets".

-The following screen will show a number of details, including a pay summary and employee breakdown.
-To export these timesheets, select the employee timesheets you want to export from the list on the left side, then click the blue ‘Export Selected Items’ button under the Item Summary.
+The following screen will show a number of details, including a pay summary and team member breakdown.
+To export these timesheets, select the team member's timesheets you want to export from the list on the left side, then click the blue ‘Export Selected Items’ button under the Item Summary.
 From here, you are given a large number of payroll applications to export your timesheet to.
 Simply select the appropriate payroll application and click ‘Export’.

 Deputy exports timesheets in the following formats: